Bogotá Bracelet: Release

 On 28 May 1970, Moore was taken before Justice Dorado and told there was insufficient evidence for a prosecution and he was to be set free.
 Moore released a statement "I am happy to be set free and the allegations against me turned out to be groundless".
 He promised to further co-operate with the Colombian authorities and thanked the Colombian people "for the many expressions of sympathy and support which I have received from them in the last few days".

-Moore was given a conditional release that required him to report to the Colombian consulate in Mexico, although this was abandoned soon afterwards with an official stating "It was an accusation that needed proof.
+Moore was given a conditional release that required him to report to the Colombian consulate in Mexico, although this was abandoned soon afterwards, with an official stating "It was an accusation that needed proof.
 "It was never proved.
 Moore has no obligation with the embassy.
 There was never much case".

-Moore arrived in Mexico City and then flew on to Guadalajara where the English were preparing to play their opening match against Romania on 2 June.
+Moore arrived in Mexico City and then flew on to Guadalajara, where the English were preparing to play their opening match against Romania on 2 June.
 He was greeted warmly at the airport by Ramsey.
 Moore was taken back to the England team hotel where he was greeted by the other players lined up in a guard of honour to applaud him.
 On 2 June he captained England to a 1–0 victory against Romania.

 Aftermath

-England went out of the World Cup in the Quarter Final stage after losing 3–2 to West Germany.
-Bobby Moore was widely praised for his performances in the tournament, especially in England's group stage match against Brazil.
-Ramsey later told a journalist that the incident had been the worst thing that ever happened to him in all his years of football.
+England went out of the World Cup quarter-finals after Gerd Müller's extra-time goal sealed their 3–2 defeat to West Germany.
+Moore was widely praised for his performances in Mexico, especially in England's group stage match against Brazil.
+Ramsey later told a journalist that the incident had been the "worst thing" that ever happened to him in all his years of football.

 In October 1970, the Colombian authorities re-opened the case but could find nothing to prove there had ever been a theft.
-Moore and Charlton had to attend a hearing at Bow Street Magistrates' Court after which the case was formally closed in 1972.
-Despite being cleared the incident continued to dog Moore, and it has been suggested as a major reason why he was never awarded a knighthood.
-The Fuego Verde shop closed soon afterwards and Clara Padilla ended up fleeing to the United States.
+Moore and Charlton had to attend a hearing at Bow Street Magistrates' Court, after which the case was formally closed in 1972.
+Despite being cleared, the incident continued to haunt Moore and has been suggested as a major reason why he was never awarded a knighthood.
+The Fuego Verde shop closed soon afterwards, and Clara Padilla ended up fleeing to the United States.

 A general consensus exists that the incident was an attempted frame-up, either to try to secure money from the England camp or possibly to have Moore ruled out of the World Cup, weakening England's chances of winning it.